Posts

 Job 1:21 He said, “Naked I came from my mother’s womb, and naked I will depart.
 The Lord gave and the Lord has taken away; may the name of the Lord be praised.”

 On your way to discovering God’s specific will for your life, commit to being faithful with God’s written will which is found in His Word.
-We have a call to be about our Father’s business: “Not my will but Yours be done” (Luke 22:42) We also have a call to be a part of God’s family: “Our Father” (Matthew 6:9) We are adopted as sons and daughters, dearly loved children, friends of God.
+We have a call to be about our Father’s business: “Not my will but Yours be done” (Luke 22:42).

 A New Destination